andylemin/PFUI/protocol/PROTOCOL.md

 | `AF*[].ttl` | integer | See `kind`. `0` is valid and means do-not-cache. |

 `qname` is a property of the message, not of each address: one message carries one reply, and every address in it answers the same query.

+**One message per reply, sent immediately.** A client MUST send the message as soon as it has the reply's records, and MUST NOT wait for further replies, batch messages, or hold records back for any reason.
+The whole design depends on the addresses reaching the PF table in the microseconds before the client connects to them, so any buffering trades away the property PFUI exists to provide.
+A client MUST NOT put records for more than one query name in one message, which is what makes a single message-level `qname` correct rather than merely convenient.

+Several addresses in one message therefore means one DNS reply that carried several records, never an accumulation across replies.
 Repeating it per record cost roughly half the uncompressed payload for a 24-address answer (2021 bytes against 940).
 Compression hid almost all of that on the wire — 262 bytes against 261 — so the saving is mostly in what an uncompressed deployment sends